Introduction to MySQL encryption

 ALTER TABLESPACE tbs ENCRYPTION = ‘Y’;

 For encrypting the mysql system tablespace, MySQL 8.0.16 also supports it.
-This mysql system tablespace comprises the mysql system database along with MySQL data dictionary tables, and by default, it is unencrypted.
-So, for enabling the encryption, we need to identify the tablespace name as well as the ENCRYPTION option within an ALTER TABLESPACE statement as shown below:
+This mysql system tablespace comprises the mysql system database and MySQL data dictionary tables; by default, it is unencrypted.
+So, to enable the encryption, we need to identify the tablespace name as well as the ENCRYPTION option within an ALTER TABLESPACE statement, as shown below:

 ALTER TABLESPACE mysql ENCRYPTION = ‘Y’;